 - Its occurrence is often interpreted as onset of a non-perturbative regime of QED and/or as the necessity for a UV-completion of QED (embedded in some "grand unified theory").
-Note that the existence let alone the exact position of the Landau pole cannot be inferred from perturbative computations because the very premise of perturbation theory is the smallness of the coupling constant (which is justified on our energy scales where $\alpha{\rm eff} \approx \frac{1}{137}$ but clearly breaks down long before the purported Landau pole is reached). - There is another perspective on this: As Freeman Dyson argued [16], the perturbative expansion of any quantity (e.g., the g-factor) in QED in the fine structure constant $\alpha \propto e^2$ does not converge (more precisely: its convergence radius is zero).
-This is so because setting $\alpha < 0$ (equivalently: $e \mapsto ie$) leads to an unstable vacuum where electrons and positrons repel each other.
+Note that the existence let alone the exact position of the Landau pole cannot be inferred from perturbative computations because the very premise of perturbation theory is the smallness of the coupling constant (which is justified on our energy scales where $\alpha{\rm eff} \approx \frac{1}{137}$ but clearly breaks down long before the purported Landau pole is reached). - Thus, to study whether the Landau pole bears physical meaning or is a mere artifact of perturbation theory, one must resort to non-perturbative methods like ↑ Lattice QED, e.g. [15]; these studies suggest that the Landau pole is "real" in the sense that pure QED seems to be ↑ quantum trivial (i.e., α renormalizes to zero if the momentum cutoff is taken to infinity), but is rendered inaccessible by spontaneous symmetry breaking.
+However, the QED we use is not "pure" but embedded into the standard model which is expected to be embedded into a UV-complete grand unified theory.
+Thus "our" QED is more likely an effective, incomplete theory and the Landau pole may be a mere artifact of perturbation theory that occurs when we extrapolate this theory into a regime beyond its validity. - There is another perspective on this: As Freeman Dyson argued [16], the perturbative expansion of any quantity (e.g., the g-factor) in QED in the fine structure constant $\alpha \propto e^2$ does not converge (more precisely: its convergence radius is zero).
+This is so because setting $\alpha < 0$ (equivalently: $e \mapsto i e$) leads to an unstable vacuum where electrons and positrons repel each other.
 Such a vacuum would quickly fill with spatially separated condensates of electrons and positrons without lower bound on its energy.
 If the convergence radius of any perturbative expansion in α were non-zero, it would necessarily contain a range of negative α (which it cannot because of the instability).
 The existence of the Landau pole in the perturbation series can be seen as sign of this non-convergence.
 (Which doesn't mean that the first N orders in the series do not improve on the predictions of QED - they do!
 It only means that after some (very high) order N the predictions will get worse because QED is an effective QFT that lacks a proper UV completion.
-A common [16, 17] estimate of the order at which the series starts to become unreliable is $N \sim 1/\alpha \approx 137$; it is based on non-perturbative terms of the form $e^{-c/\alpha}$ becoming comparable to the perturbative contributions: $e^{-c/\alpha} \sim \alpha^N \Rightarrow N \sim 1/\alpha$.
+A common [16,17] estimate of the order at which the series starts to become unreliable is $N \sim 1/\alpha \approx 137$; it is based on non-perturbative terms of the form $e^{-c/\alpha}$ becoming comparable to the perturbative contributions: $e^{-c/\alpha} \sim \alpha^N \implies N \sim 1/\alpha$.
 Clearly Feynman diagrams with $\mathcal{O}(137)$ loops are far beyond anything of practical relevance.)